For any golf group landing in La Romana and staying in our golf villa collection, the debate is inevitable: Teeth of the Dog or Dye Fore?

 Teeth of the Dog: The Coastal Classic

-Ranked as the #1 course in the Caribbean, “The Dog” is the reason Casa de Campo became a global golf destination.
+Ranked as the Caribbean’s top course, “The Dog” is the reason Casa de Campo became a global golf destination.

 The Layout: 18 holes.
 The “Seven holes created by God” are the main event—these holes play directly along the jagged coral coastline, often requiring shots over the turquoise Caribbean spray.

 The Vibe: Intimate and historic.
-It feels like a walk through a private estate.
+In fact, it feels like a walk through a private estate.
 The fairways are generally flatter than its neighbor, but the wind off the ocean provides a constant, invisible defense.

 The Challenge: Precision.
 Small greens and the constant threat of a “water ball” make this a high-stakes round.

-Logistics: Caddies are required here, and the pace of play is strictly monitored at 4.5 hours.
+Logistics: Caddies are required here.
+The resort also strictly monitors pace of play, at 4.5 hours.

 Dye Fore: The Cliff-Side Giant